mohamadi7613/mycheat/py/django.md

     # we do not need related_name in onetoone, it create automatically by djagno
     # on_delete options: 1. models.protect, 2. models.SET_NULL 3. models.SET_DEFAULT 4. models.CASCADE 5. models.SET(0)
     # on_delete for author means: delete all books that has this author

+    # 3. Field Options

+    title = models.CharField(max_length=100, null=False, blank=False)           # max_length is required for charField
+    default = ''             # empty string is default value of CharField, TextField, EmailField, URLField, SlugField default = None           # None is default value for lots of Field Types like DateField, IntegerField, etc. null = True               # if you don't specify a defult value or don't set null=True, Django will raise an error blank = True              # blank means field can be blank and empty string is accepted in forms in frontend null = False               # null means field can be null porgramatically in db editable = True            # editable means field can be editable in admin panel unique = True              # unique means field must be unique in db db_index = True              # db_index creates index in db to make it faster verbose_name = "Book Name"   # verbose_name is used in admin panel help_text="Enter your name"     # help_text is used in admin panel as a placeholder of forms choices=[('male', 'Male'), ('female', 'Female'), ('other', 'Other')]         # choices is used in forms

+    # 4. validators

+    from django.core.validators import MinValueValidator, MaxValueValidator
+    rating = models.IntegerField(
+        default=100,
+        max_length=4,
+        validators=[
+            MinValueValidator(3),                                           # length validators
+            MaxValueValidator(4),                                             # validate numbers and strings
+            RegexValidator(r'^[0-9]+$', message="Only digits are allowed")   # regex validator
+            FileExtensionValidator(['pdf', 'docx'])                          # file validators
+            MinValueValidator(date(1900, 1, 1)),                             # date validator
+            MaxValueValidator(date.today())                                   # date validator
+        ]
+    )

     def __str__(self):                      # define method for print object from this class in console return f"{self.title} - {self.rating}"      # by defualt: Book object(1)